 - Snacks to try today in this park: Dole Whip, Nuttella waffle at Sleepy Hollow, BBQ pork waffle fries at Golden Oak, LeFou’s Brew at Gaston’s Tavern

 - 12 – Fantasyland rides, as time allows.
 This includes Dumbo, Teacups, Pooh, Philharmagic show, Peter Pan, and Small World.
 Obviously we won’t get to all of them in an hour, but depending on wait times and toddlers’ interests, we can prioritize certain rides.

-- If there is a parade or cavalcade running during anytime, that will be priority over rides
+- If there is a parade running during anytime, that will be priority over rides

 - 1 – Tomorrowland: Buzz Lightyear and the Peoplemover, depending on toddlers’ interest levels.
 If they’d rather do more Fantasyland rides, that works too